 b.
 Move around the map by dragging the map with your cursor or use the Search box at the top left to search for a nearby locality.

 c.
 Once you have found the location on the map, click on the “i” in the centre top to activate the Identity tool.

 d.
 Click to add a point on the map.

 e.
 At the bottom left of the screen an “Identity Tool” box will appear listing the lot and DP (“plan”) numbers.
 (If you click on the lot or DP number, the boundary of the lot will be displayed on the map.
 The images above are for illustrative purposes only.
 Please consult the “Help” features on the Sixmaps website for support using this tool)

 2. Contact Crown Lands on 1300 886 235 or via email@example.com with the Lot and DP number.
 Crown Lands will identify the land manager for the site (if any) and do initial checks for anything that might make the site unsuitable for beekeeping (e.g. existing leases, other conflicting uses).
 If there are no immediate issues you will be asked to complete an application form and may be required to gain written permission from the land manager.

 3. Further checks will be completed based on your form.
 If these are positive and permission is secured from the land manager, Crown Lands will get the ministerial approval required and provide the approval letter to you.
 Submitting an application does not guarantee a permit will be offered and applications and enquiries will be considered on a First Come, First Served basis.

-4. Submit the letter with an apiary permit application form and permit fee payment to Forestry Corporation NSW.
+4. Submit the letter with an apiary permit application form to the Apiary Sites Service Desk via firstname.lastname@example.org.
 Standard apiary permit fees apply.